CongducPham/LowCostLoRaGw/Arduino/README.md

 Receive window
 --------------

-A receive window can be enabled in `Arduino_LoRa_temp` with the following define statement:
+A non-LoRaWAN receive window can be enabled in `Arduino_LoRa_temp` with the following define statement:

 	#define WITH_RCVW